Yom Kippur at Gesher

-4:45 PM - Yom Kippur EVENING spiritual Meal
+Wednesday, October 1 at 4:45 PM - Yom Kippur Evening Spiritual Meal

 Gesher invites you to join Rabbi Laurie Rutenberg and Rabbi Gary Schoenberg at their home for an intimate Yom Kippur Observance.

 The Yom Kippur celebration is especially geared to those who are “newish to Jewish,” but we hope will open the hearts of all, no matter how many rounds of Yom Kippur we have engaged in our lives.
-The Evening Meal on Sunday, September 24th will feature Home Smoked Salmon, Onion Soup, Tzimmes, Kugel, Mushroom Strudel, Salad, and Chocolate Mousse.
+The Evening Meal on Monday, October 1st will feature Home Smoked Salmon, Onion Soup, Tzimmes, Kugel, Mushroom Strudel, Salad, and Chocolate Mousse.
 The Spiritual menu will include deep reflection on the process of renewal, and an opportunity to pen a Teshuvah letter.
-The gathering will be outdoors.

-All gatherings will be Covid Safe, and will take place under the trees and stars, weather permitting.
+Where: Gesher, 10701 SW 25th Avenue - all gatherings will be outdoors, under the trees and stars, weather permitting.
+Please dress accordingly.

 RSVP is a must for both Sunday Evening and Monday Morning.
 Rabbi Gary and Rabbi Laurie will be preparing the Spiritual Meal.
 Donations are greatly appreciated.